-Any property under construction and any property the income from which (6) constitutes nonapportionable income shall be excluded from the computation of the average value of an electric power company's real and tangible personal property.

-State Net Loss Apportionment Election. - Notwithstanding subsection (1)(4) of this (t3)section, a taxpayer with a State net loss balance as of the end of its 2019 taxable year may elect to apportion receipts from services based on the percentage of its income-producing activities performed in this State.
-The election must be made on the 2020 tax year return and must be in the form prescribed by the Secretary and contain any supporting documentation the Secretary may require.
-The election is binding and irrevocable until the earlier of the tax year in which (i) the existing State net loss balance is fully utilized or (ii) all of the existing State net loss balance has expired, as determined by applying the limitations set forth in G.S.
+General Assembly Of North Carolina 1 the Secretary may require averaging of monthly or other periodic values 2 during the income year if reasonably required to reflect properly the average 3 value of the electric power company's property.
+4 Property owned by an electric power company is valued at its original cost.
+(3) 5 (4) Property rented by an electric power company is valued at eight times the net 6 annual rental rate.
+7 Net annual rental rate is the annual rental rate paid by an electric power (5) 8 company less any annual rental rate received by the electric power company 9 from sub-rentals except that sub-rentals shall not be deducted when they 10 constitute apportionable income.
+11 Any property under construction and any property the income from which (6) constitutes nonapportionable income shall be excluded from the computation 12 13 of the average value of an electric power company's real and tangible personal 14 property.
+15 State Net Loss Apportionment Election. - Notwithstanding subsection (l)(4) of this 16 (t3)17 section, a taxpayer with a State net loss balance as of the end of its 2019 taxable year may elect 18 to apportion receipts from services based on the percentage of its income-producing activities 19 performed in this State.
+The election must be made on the 2020 tax year return and must be in 20 the form prescribed by the Secretary and contain any supporting documentation the Secretary 21 may require.
+The election is binding and irrevocable until the earlier of the tax year in which (i) 22 the existing State net loss balance is fully utilized or (ii) all of the existing State net loss balance 23 has expired, as determined by applying the limitations set forth in G.S.
 105-130.8A(b).
-A taxpayer must apportion receipts from services in accordance with subsection (l)(4) of this section for tax years beginning on and after the tax year that the existing State net loss is fully utilized.

-For purposes of this subsection, a taxpayer's State net loss balance is the total amount of State net losses computed under G.S.
-105-130.8A for taxable years beginning before January 1, 2020, and available to carry forward to taxable years beginning on or after January 1, 2020.
-A State net loss balance does not include a State net loss created in a taxable year beginning on or after January 1, 2020.
-A State net loss created in a taxable year beginning on or after January 1, 2020, must be determined using the apportionment rules in G.S.
+A 24 taxpayer must apportion receipts from services in accordance with subsection (I)(4) of this 25 section for tax years beginning on and after the tax year that the existing State net loss is fully 26 utilized.
+27 For purposes of this subsection, a taxpayer's State net loss balance is the total amount of State 28 net losses computed under G.S.
+105-130.8A for taxable years beginning before January 1, 2020, 29 and available to carry forward to taxable years beginning on or after January 1, 2020.
+A State net 30 loss balance does not include a State net loss created in a taxable year beginning on or after 31 January 1, 2020.
+A State net loss created in a taxable year beginning on or after January 1, 2020, 32 must be determined using the apportionment rules in G.S.
 105-130.4(l)."

-SECTION 41.4.(b) Part 1 of Article 4 of Chapter 105 of the General Statutes is amended by adding a new section to read:
+33 SECTION 41.4.(b) Part 1 of Article 4 of Chapter 105 of the General Statutes is 34 amended by adding a new section to read: 35 "§ 105-130.4A.

-"§ 105-130.4A.
 Market-based sourcing for broadcasters.
+36 Definitions. - The definitions in G.S.
+105-130.4 and the following definitions apply (a) 37 to this section: 38